Killing of Nixzmary Brown: Accusations that Santiago was the murderer

 It was reported that a secret witness, later identified as a Riker's Island inmate, was claiming that Brown's mother was her murderer.
 There was also mention of a secret diary, which was a collection of handwritten notes that the inmate took during her time in jail with Santiago.
-Prosecutors have dismissed that person as unreliable, but the defense wants her to take the stand.
+Prosecutors have dismissed that witness as unreliable, but the defense wanted her to take the stand.
 It was reported that if the witness were to testify, it could be in a closed-door hearing for safety reasons.
 During the Tuesday, March 4 portion of the trial, the jurors finally heard the testimony of the inmate/witness.
 This testimony by the inmate also revealed that she may have hurt Rodriguez in the past.
 One person later commented that this witness may have helped the prosecution more than the defense as the testimony was supposed to focus the blame for Brown's death on Santiago.
 It was later published in a newspaper that the unidentified inmate revealed a story of the sexual abuse of Brown.
 She revealed that Santiago had desired to hurt Brown because she discovered Rodriguez making Brown have oral sex with him.

 According to the inmate's verbal testimony, which she recorded in a set of composition books, the inmate indicated that Santiago "told me her child was a bad kid and her and her husband killed her."
 The inmate also said that Santiago despised her daughter and defended Rodriguez.
-According to the article, the inmate reading from a May 15, 2006 journal entry said that Santiago had said "that her husband was a good man and the child was evil".
-The inmate said that Santiago referred to Brown as 'diablo'.
-It was further noted in the article that the sexual charges against Rodriguez had been dropped before the trial and that the M.E. had indicated that there were no signs of sexual abuse.
+According to the article, the inmate reading from a May 15, 2006, journal entry said that Santiago had said "that her husband was a good man and the child was evil".
+The inmate said that Santiago referred to Brown as "diablo" ("devil").
+It was further noted in the article that the sexual charges against Rodriguez had been dropped before the trial and that the medical examiner had indicated that there were no signs of sexual abuse.

 Trial conclusion

-On March 11, Schwartz had concluded the defense portion of the case.
-It is possible that Rodriguez's fate could be decided with closing arguments on Wednesday, March 12.